sheax0r/docker-cowsay/README.md

 To build docker-cowsay from source, I recommend [fig](http://www.fig.sh), but you can get by just with docker.

 ### Building and running with fig
-This method will automatically forward port 80 on your host machine to port 80 on the docker container.
 ```bash
 fig build
 fig up